Cambodia (song)

 "Cambodia" is the fourth single by British singer Kim Wilde.
 It was released at the end of 1981—a year in which Wilde had already produced three highly successful hit singles and a best-selling debut album.
 The single was another international success, topping the charts of France, Sweden and Switzerland and reaching the top 10 in several other nations.
 The song was not released in North America.

 "Cambodia" was released on the 7-inch format but also as a 12-inch single in West Germany, although not in a remixed or extended version.
 The B-side of both releases is an exclusive non-album track called "Watching for Shapes".
 "Cambodia" was later included on Wilde's second album, Select, which was released six months later.

 Composition

 "Cambodia" was written by Marty Wilde and Ricki Wilde and has a length of seven minutes and thirteen seconds; on the album, it is teamed with a more uptempo instrumental version of the song called "Reprise".
+It borrows rifts from Boney M.’s “Ma Baker”.
 Musically and lyrically, "Cambodia" showed a change in direction for Kim Wilde from the new wave feel of her debut album.
 The song was mainly synth-driven, with east Asian-sounding percussion.
 According to Wilde: